Chemical technology expertise

 • Maximum pressure – 350 atm.

-Typical graph of pressure versus time on a laboratory unit
+Typical graph of pressure versus time on the laboratory unit

-The colmatant formulation for the preparation of fluid loss control is based on the basic formulation of API Specification 19SS, Sand Screens.
-The formulation is based on calcium carbide (CaCO3) milled into three fractions according to the size of the particles in relation to the slot clearance.
-Technical water, polymer and biocide are added to calcium carbide.
+The formulation of the colmatant used for fluid loss control is based on the API Specification 19SS for sand screens, with calcium carbide (CaCO3) milled into three particle size fractions based on the slot clearance.
+Polymer, biocide, and technical water are then added to the calcium carbide.

-After stirring, the solution is poured under the piston into the laboratory unit.
-With the mechanical press, the piston presses the solution in the cylinder through the screen, resulting in gradual clogging of the screen slots, which leads to an increase in resistance to flow and an increase in pressure in the inlet connection of the screen chamber.
-The pressure-time diagram is the direct result of the test.
-The purpose of the colmatant formulation is to achieve maximum pressure until the colmatant crust on the screen coupon is broken down sufficiently for the collapse/tensile testing.
+Once stirred, the solution is poured into the laboratory unit under the piston.
+The mechanical press then forces the solution through the screen cylinder, gradually clogging the screen slots and increasing resistance to flow and pressure at the inlet connection of the screen chamber.
+The test produces a pressure-time diagram.
+The primary objective of the colmatant formulation is to achieve the maximum pressure before the colmatant crust on the screen coupon breaks down enough to allow for collapse/tensile testing.

 This site uses cookies to store data.